cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

   "primaryIdentifier" : [ "/properties/RestApiId", "/properties/StageName" ],
   ```

-This means the in order to invoke the [cloudcontrol/GetResource][1] API on a stage, we
+This means that in order to invoke the [cloudcontrol/GetResource][1] API on a stage, we
 must pass a string in the form of `${ApiId}|${StageName}` (See [Using a resource's primary identifier](4)).
 However, the *physical id* (and the return value of `Ref`) for a stage is only its name.